Rituraj Govind

 Rituraj Govind Jha is an Indian politician who served as a member of the Sixth Legislative Assembly of Delhi.
 He is a member of the AAP and a former MLA who represented Kirari (Assembly constituency) of Delhi.

 Early life and education

-He comes from Chakdaulat - a small village in Himachal but he claims he is from Bihar to attract east side people voter residents in Delhi.
+He comes from Chakdaulat - a small village in Bihar but he claims he is from Bihar to attract east side people voter residents in Delhi.
 He completed his schooling from Himalaya Public School, Karnal and Hotel Management from The Monarch International College of Hotel Management.